-From about the age of 15yrs old is when I started my own drum teaching business.
+From about the age of 16 I started my own drum teaching business.
 This was running 6 days a week and at one point I literally couldn’t take on any more students.
 On top of that, I was out drumming with bands in clubs and pubs.

 What bands have you played with and what gigs have you played?

-During this time I made my way between Brighton and London doing session work and playing with whatever bands I could find.
-I think this was a really critical time as it helped me understand how bands function, the in and outs of the music industry and you start to realise what your style is and what works work for you.
+During this time I made my way between Brighton and London doing session work and playing with different artists and bands.
+I think this was a really critical time as it helped me understand how bands function, the ins and outs of the music industry.

 Do you play in bands or a band now?